BareBones-RPG/BareBones-RPG.github.io/README.md

 - [Back to TOC](#table-of-contents)

 ## Saved By A Bone
 A player may roll a Saved by a Bone.
 This is our death save.
-If the player rolls, a 1 the burn mechanic is not allowed.
-This will burn their MIGHT attribute.
+Burn mechanic is not allowed when rolling for a Saved by a Bone.
+PC has x Might as death counter.
+Player first must declare Saved by a Bone and then roll.
+This will give opportunity for other players to try to patch them up.
+If no player character has helped the fallen player character.
+After the death timer goes down to zero, they must roll a saved by a bone.

 - If you roll a 1, this means the PC is dead.
 - 2-4, they are still bleeding out.
 The **GM will roll a d4 death timer**.
 - 5 they save.
 5 the PC will get up with (MIGHT) amount current MIGHT as their HP.